American Printing History Association: History

 The American Printing History Association issued a printed newsletter for members six times per year beginning in 1974.
-National business meetings were held and the first annual program took place on in October 1976 at Columbia University in the Harkness Theater.
+National business meetings were held and the first annual program took place in October 1976 at Columbia University in the Harkness Theater.
 The theme was "Typographic America: A Bicentennial Perspective."

 The Conference speakers in 1976 included Hellmut Lehmann-Haupt, John Tebbel, Leona Rostenberg, Madeleine Stern and Terry Belanger.

 Annual conferences have been held each year since 1976.
 From 1976 to 1987 these were held in connection with Columbia University, but in later years at a variety of locations including the Library Company of Philadelphia (1988), Harvard University (1989), the Library of Congress (1991), Harry Ransom Center at the University of Texas at Austin (1997), Newberry Library (1998), UCLA Library and Getty Research Institute (2007), and the Huntington Library (2016).

 The 50th annual conference is “Enduring Impressions: Private Presses & Their Legacies,” in San Francisco from October 23–25, 2025.

 In 1987 the APHA became an affiliate of the American Historical Association.